Old Guard (Australia)

 The Old Guard was an Australian anti-communist organisation which was founded in 1930 and was primarily active in New South Wales.
 Its exact origins are disputed.
 At least one historian has claimed that it existed as early as 1917.
 It has been described as a paramilitary, quasi-official, vigilante, anti-communist organisation.

 The group was primarily concerned with the social conditions arising from the Great Depression, and the actions of the Labor state government in New South Wales led by Premier Jack Lang.
-In response to rumours that fires would be started by agitators, the Old Guard was a driving force behind the more effective organisation of country bush fire brigades in New South Wales.
+Rumours that agitators from the Old Guard were starting bush fires led to the more effective organisation of country bush fire brigades in New South Wales.
 As fears of a communist takeover subsided, the Old Guard lacked purpose and was dissolved sometime in the 1950s.

 Secrecy

 The group was sworn to absolute secrecy regarding membership, and was divided into cells so that its leadership would be hard to identify.
 Media reports on the group in the 1930s were scarce, and information about it has been obscured by the destruction of its own records.